iffy/wiish/README.md

 # A note on quality

 This library works as advertised, but it is a huge mess.
 I'm learning as I'm going, and trying to wrangle all these platforms is ridiculous.
 I happily welcome suggestions (and pull requests).

+# Developing wiish

+See [CONTRIBUTING.md](./CONTRIBUTING.md) for information about contributing to Wiish development.